kinderjosh/pcc/README.md

 # Steel C

 Steel C is a reimplementation of the C language from scratch.
 It aims to be stricter and safer through the introduction of immutable variables and a strongly typed syntax.
+It doesn't use LLVM either, it has its own custom backend that only generates x86-64 Linux assembly.

 This is NOT a replacement for C, because nothing will replace C. This is just a fun little project of mine.